How To

 • 1 – E (Thinnest)

-In this order, you can use the following mnemonics to remember them:
+In this order, you can use the following mnemonics to remember the strings:

 • Eat All Day Get Big Easy